 Agritourism Limited Liability Law

-Mississippi’s recently passed Senate Bill 2439 is an act to provide limited liability to persons engaged in agritourism activities.
-This new law, which went into effect July 1, 2012, gives landowners added liability protection as long as they make sensible efforts to make their property secure and alert visitors to any recognized hazards.
+Mississippi’s Agritourism Limited Liability Law, Miss.
+Code Ann. §§69-53-1 et seq. provides limited liability to persons engaged in agritourism activities.
+This law, which went into effect July 1, 2012, gives landowners added liability protection as long as they make sensible efforts to make their property secure and alert visitors to any recognized hazards.
 To be covered by the Agritourism Limited Liability Law, an agritourism professional must register with the Mississippi Department of Agriculture and Commerce on an annual basis.
 Additionally, the agritourism professional must pay fifty dollars ($50.00) to the Mississippi Department of Agriculture and Commerce at the time of registration.

 To become eligible to register with the Mississippi Department of Agriculture and Commerce, certain criteria must be met and adhered to.
 Warning signs with specific language, as spelled out by law, must be posted and maintained in clearly visible entrance and activity locations.
 Download the Agritourism Limited Liability Registration Guidelines (PDF) and registration application (PDF).